MileneCV/Stroke_Prediction_project/README.md

 #### Machine Learning part:
 - Dropping unnecessary columns.
-- Data preparation: check duplicates, check inconsistencies values, check the dtype of all columns.
+- Data preparation: check duplicates, check inconsistencies values, check the type of all columns.
 - Train/Test split: "stroke" column as the target.
 - Make selector columns because there are numbers and objects columns in this dataset.
 - Check missing values: There are missing values in the numeric column BMI which is float number and was used SimpleImputer with ‘mean strategy'.